AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/grant-consent-for-client-id-and-app-registration.md

 ## Grant Delegated User Permissions for the Sync User {#grant-delegated-user-permissions-for-the-sync-user}

-1. Use a clean text program (Notepad for Windows, Text Edit for Mac) to create a Uniform Resource Identifier (URI) for authorization by pasting the below text and substituting the client_id, redirect_uri, and stae values.
+1. Use a clean text program (Notepad for Windows, Text Edit for Mac) to create a Uniform Resource Identifier (URI) for authorization by pasting the below text and substituting the `client_id`, `redirect_uri`, and `state` values.

    ```
    https://login.microsoftonline.com/common/oauth2/authorize?